FAQ

 Is food included?

-Daily breakfast is included at the pousada, along with unlimited açaí (yes, we’re serious).
-For lunch and dinner, there are amazing local spots nearby — from beachfront burgers to fresh seafood and vegan options.
-We’ll show you our favorite places.
+Daily breakfast is included at the Villa, along with unlimited Açaí (yes, we’re serious).
+There are amazing local spots nearby for lunch and dinner – we’ll show you our favorite places.

 Do I need a wetsuit?
 What’s the water temperature like?